Unlike humans kinetic energy is a poor liar: when it is absent it is difficult to explain how a high speed causes deaths in a car crash.

 Working backwards from the vehicle’s final rest position we might estimate that the vehicle travelled about a car length from its point of impact with the Starbucks building to its final rest position.
 Even if all 4 wheels were locked during this motion of about 5 metres a speed only about 30 km/h would be lost.
 If all of the vehicle’s four wheels were not locked (more likely scenario) and a deceleration equal to only 2 wheels being locked is applied, the speed loss becomes only about 25 km/h.
 So where does the remaining (80-30) speed loss come from?
 It must come from the evidence of damage to the car and destruction of the building.
 That becomes more complicated because we do not know the characteristics of the buildings structure.
 But given that Sir Issac Newton has told us that forces in an impact must be equal and opposite, we can judge that the severity of the damage on the car must provide some clue as to the severity of the impact and the speed lost.

-The characteristics of this damage to the Audi have not been discussed but are not consistent with a high speed at the time of contact with the building.
+The characteristics of the damage to the Audi in the Edmonton crash have not been discussed but are not consistent with a high speed at the time of contact with the building.
 Such a high speed impact should have demonstrated itself in more damage to the building.

 While it may be true that the Audi was speeding at the time that its driver lost control in the curve, much of its speed could have been lost on approach to the impact with the Starbucks building.
 Other critical facts such as the use of seat-belts would also need to be known to understand why the three occupants of this vehicle sustained their fatal injuries.